singularityhub/singularity-cli/docs/pages/client.md

 ---

 # Singularity Python Command Line
-This walkthrough will show interaction with the Singularity Python command line tool, `spython`.
-You can likely accomplish most of these examples using Singularity alone, but there are a few extra tidbits that `spython offers`.

-**under development**
+Welcome to the Singularity Python command line tool, `spython` documentation!
+Follow the links to the documentation that is of interest to you.

+ - [Client](/singularity-cli/commands): Walk through the basic client commands to push, pull, build, and otherwise interact with images from Python
+ - [Recipes](/singularity-cli/recipes): Convert and interact with Dockerfile and Singularity Recipes

 <div>
     <a href="/singularity-cli/"><button class="previous-button btn btn-primary"><i class="fa fa-chevron-left"></i> </button></a>